 There are many reasons for extending the closure.
 Twenty-six friars live at 100 Arch St. Three friars are graduate students and the rest of us have an average age of 72.
 Yes, we are older than we look!
 The population that we attract for worship is an older group and inherently more vulnerable.

-Many of our day-to-day worshipers work in the local medical facilities: MGH, Tufts, and doctor’s and dental offices in our neighborhood.
+Many of our day-to-day worshipers work in the local hospitals and medical offices in our neighborhood.
+We serve the downtown homeless population, for whom the standard COVID precautions (hand washing, distancing, face masks) can be more challenging.
 If we were to open, we would be bringing together a very complex combination of vulnerable populations who are at high risk for COVID-19.

 Fr.
-Thomas E. Conway, O.F.M.
+Thomas Conway, OFM